Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 Difference between Male and Female

-It is easy to distinguish between the male and female Amano shrimps, unlike their other species.
-The female shrimps are larger than the males and have dots on their exoskeleton.
+The male and female Amano shrimp are easy to distinguish from their other species.
+The female shrimp are larger than the males and have dots on their exoskeleton.

-These dots are long dashes, unlike males who have dots with even space between them.
-The females also carry a saddle underneath the stomach to store eggs.
+These dots are long dashes, unlike males’ dots, which have even space between them.
+The females also carry a saddle underneath their stomachs to store eggs.

 Imposters and Lookalikes

-There are many Amano shrimps’ lookalikes and imposters found in the aquarium trade.
+Many Amano shrimp lookalikes and imposters are found in the aquarium trade.
 Amano shrimp belong to the Caridina genus and are known as the Caridina multidentate.

-This genus has 200 different species, and this is the reason they are easily confused with others.
-They are identical in looks, but there are many ways to tell if the shrimp you bought is an imposter or real.
+This genus has 200 different species, so they are easily confused with others.
+Although they look identical, there are many ways to tell if the shrimp you bought is an imposter or real.

 The main difference is between the algae cleaning abilities of both the shrimps.
 They do the work more efficiently than their imposters.
 Another difference that you can easily spot is between their activity.

-Amano shrimp are active and will be seen busy the whole day cleaning and feeding on the algae.
+Amano shrimp are active and will be seen busy cleaning and feeding on the algae the whole day.
 In contrast, the imposters are lazy and won’t show much activity.
 Also, the imposters are smaller than the Amano shrimp.

 Where to buy Amano shrimp?

-You can visit an online or offline store to buy Amano shrimps.
-You take help from an expert to buy a real algae eater, not the imposter.
+You can visit an online or offline store to buy Amano shrimp.
+You take help from an expert to buy a real algae eater, not an imposter.

 Amano Shrimp Habitat and Tank Conditions

-The Amano shrimp originally belong to Asia.
-The large troupes of Amano shrimp can be found in the freshwaters of China, Japan, and Taiwan.
-But the young shrimps are not found in freshwater as they need brackish water to survive.
+The Amano shrimp originally belonged to Asia.
+Large troupes can be found in the freshwaters of China, Japan, and Taiwan.
+However, the young shrimp are not found in freshwater; they need brackish water to survive.
 They move to freshwater when they mature.

 Caridina Japonica - Japonica Shrimp

-You have to plan the setup of the tank before adding shrimps in there.
-Also, put the shrimps to the already established tanks only so that they can feel comfortable and find algae to feed on.
-Following are the setting of the aquarium that you need to set up the tank –
+You have to plan the setup of the tank before adding shrimp.
+Also, the shrimps should be put in the already established tanks only so that they can feel comfortable and find algae to feed on.
+Following are the settings of the aquarium that you need to set up the tank –

-Also, add driftwood to provide extra surface for algae growth.
-You can use small rocks or pebbles to replicate the river beds of their natural habitat for the substrate.
-You can also add hang-on back filters for filtration and creating a little wave in the water.
+Also, add driftwood to provide an extra surface for algae growth.
+For the substrate, you can use small rocks or pebbles to replicate the river beds of their natural habitat.
+You can also add hang-on back filters for filtration and create a little wave in the water.

 How many Amano shrimp per gallon?

 A 2-gallon tank is enough for an Amano shrimp.
-You should give at least 10-gallon space for better movement.
-This space is fair enough for four shrimps.
+For better movement, you should give at least 10-gallon space.
+This space is fair enough for four shrimp.

 Amano Shrimp Tank Mates

-Apart from tank cleaning abilities, they are also bred for feeding other larger fishes.
+Besides their ability to clean the tank, they are also bred to feed other larger fish.
 Also, they are peaceful, and their shell isn’t hard enough to defend themselves.
 So, you have to be cautious while selecting tank mates for them.

 Malaysian Snail, Tiger Barb, Cherry Shrimp, Bamboo, Vampire Shrimp, Mystery Snail, Nerite Snail, Bristlenose Pleco, Guppies, Otocinclus Catfish, Cory Catfish, Neon Tetras, Discus, etc.

 The fishes that are aggressive or have a mouth large enough to swallow your Amano shrimp should be avoided.
-The species that you should avoid keeping them with are Arowana, Goldfish, Large Plecos, Crayfish, Bettas, Gourami, Oscar Fish, Cichlids, etc.
+You should avoid keeping them with species such as Arowana, Goldfish, Large Plecos, Crayfish, Bettas, Gourami, Oscar Fish, Cichlids, etc.

 Keeping Amano Shrimp Together

 The Amano shrimp should never be kept alone.
-They should be grouped with at least 6 shrimps that have an even number of males and females.
-It will reduce the chances of any dominant behavior.
+They should be grouped with at least 6 shrimp, with an even number of males and females.
+This will reduce the chances of any dominant behavior.

-They produce a minimal bio-load, so you don’t have to worry about overstocking them.
-You can also add other species of peaceful shrimps like Ghost shrimp and Cherry shrimps to add variety and more activity to the tank.
+They produce a minimal bio-load, so you don’t have to overstock them.
+You can also add other species of peaceful shrimps, like Ghost shrimp and Cherry shrimps, to add variety and more activity to the tank.

 Amano Shrimp Care